UncleSalad/Time-switch/README.md

-Time switch device v1.0
+Time switch v1.0
 ==================
-This ArduinoDevice turns on and off another device depending on the time you can configure.
+This device turns on and off another device depending on the time you can configure.

 For example:
   1. 09:00 - 12:00 - on